Richard Rives: Civil rights cases

 The Fifth Circuit supervised federal district judges in six southern states.
 By the time of the United States Supreme Court rulings concerning desegregation in Brown v.
-Board of Education, the other judges had all been appointed by Republican President Dwight Eisenhower: Elbert P. Tuttle of Atlanta, Georgia, John Minor Wisdom of New Orleans, Louisiana, and John Robert Brown of Houston, Texas.
+Board of Education, the other "Fifth Circuit Four" judges had all been appointed by Republican President Dwight Eisenhower: Elbert P. Tuttle of Atlanta, Georgia, John Minor Wisdom of New Orleans, Louisiana, and John Robert Brown of Houston, Texas.
 All shared a quiet passion against injustice.
 Rives and his colleagues became actively involved in racial desegregation after state officials became involved in Massive Resistance.
 He also became involved in cases concerning bus desegregation, legislative redistricting and jury selection.

 Death and legacy

-Rives died at home in Montgomery, age 87 on October 27, 1982 after a long illness.
-He was survived by his second wife, daughter Callie Rives Smith of Louisville, Kentucky, and three granddaughters, and buried in Montgomery's Greenwood Cemetery.
+Rives died at home in Montgomery, age 87 on October 27, 1982, after a long illness.

-Rive's granddaughter, United States District Judge Callie V. Granade, of the Southern District of Alabama.
+Rives' granddaughter, United States District Judge Callie V. Granade, of the Southern District of Alabama.
 Granade struck down Alabama's prohibition on same-sex marriage, a decision eventually affirmed by the United States Supreme Court.

+Rives was inducted into the Alabama Lawyers' Hall of Fame in 2022.